• HOME

 Real filming locations together with screens of scenes filmed in these places.
 Film scene on top and my location photo at the bottom.

-Canal Grande, Venice, Italy– James Bond moors a gondola behind the Palazzo Pisani to visit Drax’s laboratory at night.
-Read the story behind the scene: ‘Moonraker’ in Venice. (location photo: 2002)
+– Venice, Italy.
+Read the story behind the scene: ‘Moonraker’ in Venice. (location photo: 2023)

 BACK TO LOCATIONS GALLERY